tjscott-4/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In the "BEFORE" metrics phase, all resources were initially deployed and openly accessible from the internet.
+The Virtual Machines had unrestricted Network Security Groups and firewalls, leaving them fully exposed.
+Additionally, all other resources were configured with public endpoints, making them visible to external networks without any Private Endpoints in place.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+In the "AFTER" metrics phase, the Network Security Groups were fortified to block all traffic except for connections from my admin workstation.
+Additionally, all other resources were secured using both their built-in firewalls and Private Endpoints, ensuring that access was restricted and protected from external exposure.

 ## Attack Maps Before Hardening / Security Controls
 ![(before) nsg-malicious-allowed-in](https://github.com/user-attachments/assets/d7ed9f3a-7d8d-40be-be51-808d87170b72)